-BBC to reveal its highest paid employees, and only a third are women
+BBC reveals its highest paid stars and a major gender gap

 The BBC is funded through fees paid by its viewers, who are required to shell out £147 ($191) a year.

-The broadcaster says it needs to pay stars in order to compete with rival commercial TV stations.
+The broadcaster says it needs to pay its stars in order to compete with rival commercial TV stations.

+On Wednesday, the BBC said that a recent survey it had commissioned showed nearly four in five Brits think the BBC should be able to employ the highest quality presenters, actors and reporters, even if it means "paying similar to what other broadcasters pay."